SeanU2022/horiseon/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+# Code Refactor Opportunity

-## Challenges in This Course

-There are two types of Challenges in this course.
-Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.
+## How the mock Horiseon Website was made more accessible.

+The Horiseon Landing Page presented had a number of technical issues that needed to be addressed to allow for Search Engine Optimisation and to allow for an increase in accessibility.

-### Challenge Types
+### The Challenge

-The two types of Challenges are the following:

-* **On-the-job ticket** or **feature request Challenges** give you starter code in a folder called `Develop`, which you'll modify to complete the Challenge.
-Odd-numbered modules follow this format.

-* **Job-seeking coding assessments** or **take-home assignments** don't provide starter code.
-You'll build these from scratch.
-Even-numbered modules follow this format.
+* **Clean up the code** Refactor existing code so that Horiseons' website was more accessible.
+As an online marketing agency this accessibility is a critical success factor before they are willing take the next step with search engine market leaders such as Google and Bing.

+* **Improve the codebase for long-term sustainability** Ensure all links function correctly, CSS selectors and properties get consolidated, organise HTML elements to follow a logical semantic structure, and comment appropriately.

+* **More accessibility** Increase web accessibility, with minimal impact on the source code, so that people with disabilities can access this website using assistive technologies (for that: video captions, screen readers, and braille keyboards).

+* **Limited Budget** This task had to be completed quickly because Horiseon had a deadline to avoid litigation; which might arise if people with disabilities continue to be unable to access websites.

-### Challenge Elements
+### The Outcome

-Challenges adhere to a format that's commonly used by software development teams that use **agile project management** to manage their work.
-Practicing this will prepare you for the workflows you'll experience as a professional full-stack web developer.

-> **Deep Dive**: To learn more about agile, read this [Wikipedia article on agile software development](https://en.wikipedia.org/wiki/Agile_software_development).

-Each Challenge contains the following elements:

-* **User Story**: This is a short, simple description of a feature told from the perspective of the person who is requesting the new capability, usually a user or customer of the system.
-This follows an AS AN / I WANT / SO THAT format.
-For example, "AS A shopper visiting an online store, I WANT to place items in a shopping cart, SO THAT I can purchase them."
+With the technical skills gained I was able to meet the criteria for the challenge.
+As you will see n the codebase: all links are working, sematic elements have been applied with a sructure to maximise SEO, CSS has been reduced by 30%, and for longevity commentary has been added to make future updates not only possilble but easy to implement.
+This was completed under budget (ie early).

 * **Acceptance Criteria**: These are the requirements that you must meet to satisfy the scope of work.
 They are not exhaustive, but they do entail the minimum aspects of a working solution.
 Consider this a checklist of baseline requirements.
 Acceptance criteria can be presented in various ways.
-In this case, we'll use a common format called **scenario-oriented criteria** which expresses each requirement in a WHEN / THEN format.
-Don't worry if this doesn't make sense now; it will become very familiar to you after you complete a couple of Challenges.
+In this case, we'll use a common format called **scenario-oriented criteria** .

 * **Mock-up**: This is an image or animation that demonstrates the design and functionality of the web application that you'll build for the Challenge.

 * **Submission**: You'll submit your completed Challenge for review.
-In the real world, when a developer finishes working on a project, another developer reviews the code, providing feedback on errors and making sure that all of the acceptance criteria have been met.
-For each Challenge, your instructional staff will serve as your team of reviewers.
+In the real world, when a developer finishes working on a project, another developer reviews the code, providing feedback on errors and making sure that all of the acceptance crite.

 ## Your Task